-The three current vaccines all require two doses (about 3-4 weeks apart) initially.
+The three current vaccines all require two doses (up to 12 weeks apart) initially.
 We will learn more about how long the vaccine protection lasts as times goes on.

 What priority will be given to kidney patients when it comes to getting the vaccines?